flycheck/flycheck/doc/manual/api.rst

          You do not need to set this attribute when creating errors in an error parser.
 Flycheck automatically keeps track of the buffer itself.

-   .. el:cl-slot:: checker
+   .. cl-slot:: checker

       The syntax checker that reported this error.

-   .. el:cl-slot:: filename
+   .. cl-slot:: filename

       A string containing the filename the error refers to.

-   .. el:cl-slot:: line
+   .. cl-slot:: line

       An integer providing the line the error refers to.

-   .. el:cl-slot:: column
+   .. cl-slot:: column

       An integer providing the column the error refers to.

       If this attribute is `nil`, Flycheck will assume that the error refers to the whole line.

-   .. el:cl-slot:: message
+   .. cl-slot:: message

       The human-readable error message as string.

-   .. el:cl-slot:: level
+   .. cl-slot:: level

-      The error level of the message, as symbol denoting an error level defined with :el:function:`flycheck-define-error-level`.
+      The error level of the message, as symbol denoting an error level defined with :function:`flycheck-define-error-level`.

-   There are two constructors to create new :el:cl-struct:`flycheck-error` objects:
+   There are two constructors to create new :cl-struct:`flycheck-error` objects:

-   .. el:function:: flycheck-error-new-at line column &optional level message &key \
+   .. function:: flycheck-error-new-at line column &optional level message &key \
                     checker filename buffer

       Create a new Flycheck error at the given `line` and `column`.

-      `line` and `column` refer to the :el:cl-slot:`line` and :el:cl-slot:`column` of the new error.
-The optional `level` and `message` arguments fill the :el:cl-slot:`level` and :el:cl-slot:`message` slots respectively.
+      `line` and `column` refer to the :cl-slot:`line` and :cl-slot:`column` of the new error.
+The optional `level` and `message` arguments fill the :cl-slot:`level` and :cl-slot:`message` slots respectively.

-      `checker`, `filename` and `buffer` are keyword arguments, for :el:cl-slot:`checker`, :el:cl-slot:`filename` and :el:cl-slot:`buffer`
+      `checker`, `filename` and `buffer` are keyword arguments, for :cl-slot:`checker`, :cl-slot:`filename` and :cl-slot:`buffer`
       respectively.  `buffer` defaults to the current buffer, the other two default to `nil`.